 As new methods were developed, such as heat-strengthening and laminating, it became possible to treat glass not purely as a tool with which to let in natural light, or provide a view, but as a construction material in and of itself.

-Frames no longer need to be bulky, and in many cases, can be almost completely visually eliminated.
+Frames no longer need to be bulky.
+In many cases, can be almost completely visually eliminated.
 This means that a glass installation no longer needs to act as a standalone feature, and can actually highlight or draw attention to other elements in a design or building.
-By using things like silicone bonding, which effectively eliminates the need for a solid frame between two glass panels, an almost completely uninterrupted effect can be achieved.
+By using things like silicone bonding, which effectively eliminates the need for a solid frame between two glass panels.
+An almost completely uninterrupted effect can be achieved.

-Minimal glazing is the term used for any glass installation in a construction which serves a practical purpose – whether that’s to provide a breathtaking view, or shelter you from the rain as you move from one interior space to the next – all without detracting from the other aesthetic elements of a design.
+Minimal glazing is the term used for any glass installation in construction which serves a practical purpose.
+Whether that’s to provide a breathtaking view, or shelter you from the rain as you move from one interior space to the next.
+All without detracting from the other aesthetic elements of a design.
 Floor to ceiling windows and large sliding glass doors are the optimum of this design ethos.